jackkraus/building-athena/README.md

 cd ..;
 ```
 if this doesn't work right away, make sure you're connected to github using ssh see [[Connecting to Github via SSH]]

+This is where you can modify ROOT code

 then build/install ROOT w/ these options: